Australotitan: Discovery and naming

+Several of the fossils housed and studied by the Eromanga Natural History Museum were trampled and compressed during deposition.
+This was the result of multiple smaller sauropods walking in a single line.
+The trackway has a total length of approximately 100 m.

 Description

 Australotitan represents the largest known Australian dinosaur.
-The thighbone of specimen EMF164 has a length of 2.146 m, similar in size to the femora of Futalognkosaurus and Dreadnoughtus, though smaller than those of Patagotitan.
+The femur of specimen EMF164 has a length of 2.146 m, similar in size to the femora of Futalognkosaurus and Dreadnoughtus, though smaller than those of Patagotitan.
 The describing authors deliberately abstained from providing a size estimate, as it is notoriously difficult to obtain reliable results for sauropods.
 The discovery of Australotitan indicates that the gigantic titanosaurian sauropods were present during the mid-Cretaceous of eastern Gondwana.

 Classification

-In a phylogenetic analysis performed by Hocknull et al., Australotitan was recovered as a titanosaur.
-In eleven out of fourteen analyses, it was placed in a clade with the contemporaneous Titanosaur Diamantinasaurus, which, depending on the dataset, also included other Winton Formation Sauropods Wintonotitan and Savannasaurus, and sometimes also Sarmientosaurus, Baotianmansaurus, Dongyangosaurus, Erketu, and Pitekunsaurus.
+In a phylogenetic analysis performed by Hocknull et al. (2021), Australotitan was recovered as a titanosaur.
+In eleven out of fourteen analyses, it was placed in a clade with the contemporaneous titanosaur Diamantinasaurus, which, depending on the dataset, also included other Winton Formation sauropods Wintonotitan and Savannasaurus, and sometimes also Sarmientosaurus, Baotianmansaurus, Dongyangosaurus, Erketu, and Pitekunsaurus.
 This places it in the clade Diamantinasauria sensu Poropat et al. (2021).

+In 2024, Beeston et al. reviewed the sauropod fossil material found in the Winton Formation and described additional new material.
+Based on their analyses, they found that Australotitan shares several similarities with the contemporary Diamantinasaurus that were not recognized in its original 2021 description.
+Beeston et al. failed to find sufficient autapomorphies, or distinct features, to distinguish it from Diamantinasaurus, and, as such, proposed that it can likely be considered as a junior synonym of the latter.
+However, since the Australotitan only shares one autapomorphy with Diamantinasaurus, and three synapomorphies (shared traits) of the Diamantinasauria, they regarded it as an indeterminate member of this clade.

+Beeston et al. (2024) reviewed the relationships of diamantinasaur specimens in a phylogenetic analysis, and recovered the clade as the sister taxon to the Titanosauria within the Somphospondyli.
+The Australotitan holotype was found to be most closely related to Diamantinasaurus.
+Their results are displayed in the cladogram below: